tweag/nickel/doc/manual/syntax.md

 they're a tag used by libraries consuming symbolic strings to distinguish between several types of symbolic strings.
 Prefixes are also a visual marker for the programmer.

+Beside the custom prefix, symbolic strings otherwise follow the same syntactic rules as multiline strings: the prefix is followed by an arbitrary number of `%` followed by `"`, and must be closed by `"` followed by the same number of times `%`.

 The technical details don't matter too much in practice.
 As a user of a library which uses symbolic strings, remember that: